Skip to main content

 If you want insurance that covers the cost of repairs to your car after a crash you cause, you usually need comprehensive car insurance.

-Some questions ask yourself; to help choose the type of insurance that’s right for you.
+To help you choose the type of insurance that’s right for you, here are some questions to ask yourself:

 Nathan's lack of car insurance gets him into debt

-Nathan decided not to get any insurance because his car is very old.
+Nathan decided not to get any insurance other than CTP because his car is very old.

 A few months later, he hit a brand-new sports car, which needed $20,000 worth of repairs.